 Management monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.
-Segment performance is evaluated based on operating profit or loss and is measured consistently with operating profit or loss in the consolidated financial statements.
-However, the financial costs, financial income and income taxes are managed on a group basis and are not allocated to operating segments.
+Segment performance is evaluated based on operating profit or loss and is measured based on significant accounting policies information consistent with those in the consolidated financial statements.
+However, income taxes are managed on a group basis and are not allocated to operating segments.